riccardomanfrin/two-way-ssl-c/README.md

 There are a couple of things to be noted here:

-1. Hostname verification is not performed.
-If you want to perform it, you should take a look at [this repository](https://github.com/iSECPartners/ssl-conservatory).
-2. Don't plugin this code directly into multi-threaded applications, you need to call some additional routines so that OpenSSL routines become reentrant.
+1. Don't plugin this code directly into multi-threaded applications, you need to call some additional routines so that OpenSSL routines become reentrant.
-3. You can generate the keys by looking at [this gist](https://gist.github.com/zapstar/4b51d7cfa74c7e709fcdaace19233443).
+2. You can generate the keys by looking at [this gist](https://gist.github.com/zapstar/4b51d7cfa74c7e709fcdaace19233443).

 ## Steps to run the example